 Despite the benefits of sweating that has a strong likelihood of removing unwanted substances in our body, there are some drawbacks if we sweat too much for too long.
 Two Taiwanese studies found that excessive sweating during exercise — in these cases, badminton and tennis — can decrease uric acid excretion in urine and increase the level of uric acid in the blood.
 Not a good thing, especially if you are not rehydrating during exercise.
-(7,9) Such an increase in uric acid may increase the risks of getting neuropathic disorders among type II diabetes.
+(7,9) Such an increase in uric acid may increase the risks of getting neuropathic disorders among type II diabetics.
 (8)

 Remember that sweating is simply your body’s way of cooling down, and in certain circumstances, it is a way to eliminate true toxins (e.g. heavy metals) among specific populations.
 Most clients and patients seek massage therapy for pain relief, relaxation, and/or stress relief.
 Thus, therapists should stick with what they do best and avoid breaching their scope of practice and make toxic claims.